 In addition to the difficulties rural telcos face in obtaining content at reasonable prices, rural telcos must often contend with illogical designated market areas (DMAs) and broadcast signals that fail to reach all or portions of their service area.
 Since rural telcos operate in large sparsely populated geographic areas, consumers in some portions of their service area may prefer to receive broadcast signals from a different DMA because they feel more connected to the local programming of one area over another.
-The process for changing DMAs in fraught with complexity and is often complicated by fights between broadcast stations that hope to retain their existing retransmission consent contracts.

-Some rural areas may not even be able to receive the over-the-air signal of one or more major network broadcast signals due to a lack of investment in broadcast technologies, the unique topography of that particular rural area, or the inherent properties of digital broadcast signals.
+Some rural areas may not even be able to receive the over-the-air signal of one or more major network broadcast signal due to a lack of investment in broadcast technologies, the unique topography of that particular rural area, or the inherent properties of digital broadcast signals.
 Therefore, delivery via an MVPD that has obtained retransmission consent becomes the only reliable method by which consumers in that area are able to view the channel.
 However, during any hypothetical retransmission consent dispute where a signal is blacked out, some rural consumers are unable to get the broadcast signal by using a digital antenna, despite the existence of public spectrum dedicated to the delivery of those broadcast signals.

 IV.
-The FCC Must Act to Level the Playing Field for Rural Telcos Attempting to Offer Competitive MVPD Services

-WTA urges the FCC to enact reforms of its current video regulations that would: eliminate the unfair regulatory advantages held by broadcasters; prohibit content owners from engaging in unfair and anticompetitive negotiation and sales practices; allow MVPDs to have more flexibility in delineating which DMA portions of their service area fall in; require broadcasters to ensure their signals actually reach consumers before they must pay retransmission consent fees; and ensure that small rural telco MVPDs are able to obtain content at comparably reasonable prices to their larger national competitors.
+Congress Must Act to Level the Playing Field for Rural Telcos Attempting to Offer Competitive MVPD Services advantages held by broadcasters; prohibit content owners from engaging in unfair and anticompetitive negotiation and sales practices; allow MVPDs to have more flexibility in delineating which DMA portions of their service area fall in; require broadcast signals to actually reach consumers before they must pay retransmission consent fees; and ensure that small rural telco MVPDs are able to obtain content at comparably reasonable prices to their larger national competitors.